 “When can I use…” is a service that shows tables of a variety of current and upcoming web technologies (CSS3, HTML5…).
-It covers all the main browsers (Internet Explorer, Firefox, Safari, Opera and Chrome), as well as different versions from different eras (past, present, near and far future).
+It covers all the main browsers (Internet Explorer, Firefox, Safari, Opera, and Chrome), as well as different versions from different eras (the past, present, near and far future).

 Web Designers' Browser Support Checklist